robhizon26/pairbnb-ionic-react/README.md

 2. You need create a Firebase account because that is where the database is stored, that is where the image is uploaded, and that is where authentication is happening.

 3. You need to initialize and to deploy Firebase function because that is where a logic for image upload is being deployed.
+It is made from nodeJs.

     Within the function folder you need to create `config.js` with the content of:
     ```javascript